 4. Fleetwood Married his Manager, Clare Craig, in 2017

-Fleetwood married his manager, Clare Craig, in the Bahamas in 2017.
+Fleetwood married his manager, Clare Craig, in the Bahamas in December 2017, just a few months after their son, Franklin, was born.

 “Me and Clare said that if we got into the [Hero World Challenge] tournament, it would be a great place to get married.
 So I’m actually getting married on Tuesday here.
 So missing the tournament wasn’t really an option,” he told the media ahead of his special day.